colinkiama/vala-tutorial/outline.md

 * (Explain the language's strengths and incentives for people to learn the language.
 Start off with brief quotes of Jurg explaining what Vala is in his original first release email then, talk about what the language is like and for today in more detail).

-## Setup
+## Getting Started

-### Requirements

-* A code editor (Recommend VS Code and highlight that VS Codium is an option)

-### Version Details
+### Installation

-Explain that the code and features in this tutorial are what was present in Vala 0.56.
-Code from earlier versions may work but aren't guaranteed to.

-### Windows Instructions
+#### Windows Instructions

 (These can be copied from the the documentation guide)

-### macOS Instructions
+#### macOS Instructions

 (These can be copied from the the documentation guide)

-### Linux Instructions
+#### Linux Instructions

 (These can be copied from the the documentation guide)

-## Getting Started
+#### Verifying the Installation

+- Vala compiler install troubleshooting
+    - Calling compiler with version flag should show a version number
+- Explain that the code and features in this tutorial are what was present in Vala 0.56.
+Code from earlier versions may work but aren't guaranteed to.

 ### Hello World Program

-1. Tell user to copy this a “Hello, World” print statement, inside a static void main block, to their code editor
+1. Tell student to copy this a “Hello, World” print statement, inside a static void main block, to their code editor
 2. Make them compile the code
 3. Verify with them, the output “Hello, World”
 4. Break down the program, giving them a chance to learn the language’s syntax
-5. Now make the user do a syntax error on purpose e.g print ("Hello" World).
-6. Teach them briefly about errors by explaining the compiler error that showed up
-7. Explain how to fix the error
-8. Make them fix the error
-9. Now ask them to update the string so that it greets them e.g "Hello Colin"
-10. Introduce comments (Just the single line ones for now)
-11. Make student add comment above print statement that describes what it does.
-12. Congratulate students
-13. Recap what they’ve done to achieve this program.
-14. Bonus step: Tell the user to run the compile again but with the "compile to C code" flag.
+5. Bonus step: Tell the student to run the compile again but with the "compile to C code" flag.
 Mention that this is C code that Vala generates before it gets compiled to a program binary.

+### Basic Debugging (Continues from Hello World Program)

+1. Now make the student do a syntax error on purpose e.g print ("Hello" World).
+2. Teach them briefly about errors by explaining the compiler error that showed up
+3. Explain how to fix the error
+4. Make them fix the error
+5. Now ask them to update the string so that it greets them e.g "Hello Colin"
+6. Introduce comments (Just the single line ones for now)
+7. Make student add comment above print statement that describes what it does.
+8. Congratulate students
+9. Chapter Recap.

 ## Data Types and Control Structures

+### Variables

+1. Introduce concept of a variable
+    1. Data Type
+    2. Identifier
+    3. Value
+2. Explain reasons for using variables

 ### Intro to numbers

-1. Introduce variables
-2. Make user set an integer (Note: you also explain a bit of string formatting here as you need to to use variable arguments and the new line character escape)
+1. Make student set an integer (Note: you also explain a bit of string formatting here as you need to to use variable arguments and the new line character escape)
-3. Print the integer
+2. Print the integer
-4. Make students copy and paste math expressions and then print them (introduce them to arithmetic operators)
+3. Make students copy and paste math expressions and then print them (introduce them to arithmetic operators)
-5. Make students print their own math expression
+4. Make students print their own math expression

 ### Booleans and if-statements

 1. Start with a light-bulb analogy
 2. Now go on to how we can represent one-off states in computers using Booleans (true, false)
 3. Print a few Boolean variables
 4. Introduce conditional operators (&&, ||, !)
 5. Student executes example code that print showcases how the operators behave
 6. Introduce if-statement (for performing an action based on a boolean value)
 7. Introduce if-else statements
 8. Introduce if-else-if statements
 9. Introduce if-else-if-else statements (this isn't a typo)

 ### Enums and Switch Statements